 The Board of Directors believes that the increased authorized number of shares of preferred stock contemplated by the proposed amendment to our Certificate of Incorporation is desirable to make additional unreserved shares of preferred stock available for issuance or reservation without further stockholder authorization, except as may be required by law or by the rules of The NASDAQ Global Select Market, to provide additional capital for growth and investment opportunities and to help create a more optimal capital structure.
 As noted above, we have elected to be taxed as a real estate investment trust, or REIT, under the Internal Revenue Code of 1986, as amended.
 As such, we are required to distribute annually 90% of our taxable net income and thus, are not able to retain enough capital for growth.
 We believe that our historical track record of identifying attractive investment opportunities has been instrumental to our strong financial performance.
 Furthermore, we believe that the significant changes occurring in the housing finance market and regulatory reform will lead to attractive investment opportunities in the near future.
 Therefore, in order to pursue new investment opportunities, we need the ability to raise various forms of capital when market conditions permit.
 Shares of preferred stock are one such type of capital.
 Preferred stock may be issued with any combination of certain features or rights, including the right to convert into common stock and the right to dividends, which may be lower than the dividend on our shares of common stock at times.
-In addition, while shares of preferred stock may offer us a more flexible financing option.
+In addition, while shares of preferred stock often pay a fixed return like a bond, unlike a bond they may be perpetual in nature, or have stated maturities that can exceed those of bonds.
+Thus, preferred stock may offer us a more flexible financing option.
 Many of our peers have been able to complete offerings of preferred stock in recent years, and we believe that we would be at a competitive disadvantage if we are unable to raise similar forms of capital.